-The Occupational Therapy (OT) Honors-in-Major program is designed to foster advanced intellectual development of students through seminars, classes and research activities.
-Participants in the program report that it has enhanced their independent thinking and communication skills, and enabled them to extend their learning beyond what is offered in their regular classes.
+The Occupational Therapy (OT) Departmental Honors in Major Program is designed to foster advanced intellectual development of students through seminars, classes, and research activities.
+Honors program participants report that the program enhanced their independent thinking and communication skills, and enriched their learning beyond the regular classes.

-Eligibility: Students with a minimum of 3.6 GPA in their first two years are eligible for honors-in-the-major coursework.
-Students must consult with their OT faculty advisors about their plan for completion of honors-in-the major.
+Students with a minimum of 3.6 GPA in their first two years are eligible for occupational therapy departmental honors-in-the-major coursework.
+Students must consult with their OT faculty advisor about their plan for completion of honors-in-the major.

 Four upper level occupational therapy courses including completion of a thesis project of at least 4 credits.
 These courses must be completed by the end of the student’s undergraduate senior year.
 The courses required are: